davidward462/algorithms/notes.md

     - Set-covering problem

 ## Dynamic Programming
-- Solve sub-problems which eventually result in solving the full problem
+- Optimizing values given some a constraint
-- There are various ways of dividing up the problem
+- Problem is broken up into discrete subproblems that do not depend on one another
-- Some kind of optimization of values
+- Solve the sub-problems, which eventually result in solving the full problem
 - Example:
     - Knapsack problem
     - Longest common substring
 - solution uses a grid of cells to keep track of sub-problems and corresponding solutions
     - each cell is a subproblem
     - the values in the cell are are usually what we are trying to optimize

 ## NP-Complete (Non-polynomial time)
 - There is no fast perfect solution (would take exponential or factorial time)